xoldd/talawa-api/src/graphQL/inputs/README.md

 # About this directory

 This directory is intended for storing the pothos schema definitions for graphQL inputs used in talawa api's graphQL implementation.
+More about implementing graphQL inputs with pothos at [this](https://pothos-graphql.dev/docs/guide/inputs) link.

 # Conventions